 - coronary artery angiogram, which is invasive and requires left heart catheterization

-If there are no significant blockages in your larger coronary arteries, doctors will use an invasive test, injecting different medications into a coronary artery, to check for blockages in your small arteries during a left heart catheterization.
+If there are no significant blockages in your larger coronary arteries, your doctor will use an invasive test, injecting different medications into a coronary artery, to check for blockages in your small arteries during a left heart catheterization.
 This is called an endothelial dysfunction test.
 This allows the doctor to measure the blood flow through your small vessels.

 Some common medications are: